Jose-Cabrera-FullStack/stori/readme.md

 ## Architecture Overview

-- `app_name`: The core Django app containing the application-specific code.
+- `stori`: The core Django app containing the application-specific code.
   - `adapters.py`: Adapter classes or functions interfacing with external services, APIs or frameworks.
   - `admin.py`: Django admin configuration for the app's models.
   - `apps.py`: Configuration for the app itself.